Corinne Allal: Music career

-During her military service she played in various bands of the Israeli Defense Forces, including with Yehudit Ravitz.
+During her military service she played in various bands of the IDF, including Lehakat Pikud Darom.
+She was eventually moved to the Combat Engineering Corps military band, where she performed alongside Yehudit Ravitz.
 In the 1970s she performed mainly as a guitarist.
 She released her first album in 1984.
 The albums Antarctica (1989), Sfat Imi (native tongue, 1990) and Zan Nadir (A Rare Kind, 1992) were produced by Yehudit Ravitz and enjoyed commercial success in Israel.
 In 2003 she was awarded the Prize of the Israeli Society of Composers and Music Producers (AKUM).
-Although Allal is considered leftist and lives openly as a lesbian, her music, especially the song Ein li eretz acheret (English: I have no other country) is also very popular among conservative and religious activists and musicians.
+Allal was considered leftist, and lived openly as a lesbian, but her music (particularly the song "Ein Li Eretz Acheret", I have no other country) is popular across the gamut of Israeli society and even beyond: Haredi superstar Lipa Schmeltzer once sang his rendition of Allal's composition, "Ein Li Eretz Acheret", with Allal providing backup on the guitar.